-RIBA responses to government consultations on Brexit, immigration and trade negotiations
+RIBA responses to government consultations on business and trade

-The Royal Institute of British Architects (RIBA) represents the architecture profession at the highest level as the UK negotiates its new relationship with the EU, establishes new international trade deals and implements a new immigration system.
+The Royal Institute of British Architects (RIBA) represents the architecture profession at the highest level as the UK continues to navigate its relationship with the EU, establish new international trade deals and works to deliver growth up and down the country.

-Our consultation responses urge government to ensure that we maintain a good relationship with the EU, that trade deals open up new markets and the new immigration system works for architects and our global architecture sector.
+Our consultation responses urge government to ensure that we maintain a good relationship with the EU, that trade deals open up new markets and that architecture is valued and supported by government to help practices grow.

 Architects Registration Board: Consultation on the UK Adaptation Assessment